G-7 leaders agree on vaccines, China and taxing corporations

 America’s allies were visibly relieved to have the U.S. back as an engaged international player after the “America First” policy of the Trump administration.

+Chancellor Angela Merkel, attending her last G-7 summit as Germany's leader — she is set to leave office after an election later this year — said the meeting's message was: “We want to act, we want to act for a better world.”

+“We know after the pandemic that this is more necessary than ever,” Merkel said.

-“The United States is back, and democracies of the world are standing together,” Biden said as he arrived in the U.K. on the first foreign trip of his 5-month-old presidency.
-After the G-7 summit, the president will have tea with the queen on Sunday, attend a NATO summit in Brussels on Monday and hold talks with Russian leader Vladimir Putin in Geneva on Wednesday.
+Biden flew from the summit in Carbis Bay to have tea with the queen at Windsor Castle.
+He is scheduled to attend a NATO summit in Brussels on Monday and to hold talks with Russian leader Vladimir Putin in Geneva on Wednesday.

-At the G-7, Johnson described Biden as a “breath of fresh air.”
-French President Emmanuel Macron, after speaking one-to-one with Biden, said, “It’s great to have a U.S. president part of the club and very willing to cooperate.”

-The re-energized G-7 made ambitious declarations during their meetings about girls’ education, preventing future pandemics and financing greener infrastructure globally
+The G-7 also made ambitious declarations during their meetings about girls’ education, preventing future pandemics and financing greener infrastructure globally

 On climate change, the “Build Back Better for the World” plan promises to offer financing for infrastructure — “from railways in Africa to wind farms in Asia” — to help speed up the global shift to renewable energy.
 The plan is a response to China’s “belt and road” initiative, which has increased Beijing’s worldwide influence.